Energy Programs for Residents

 Rising Sun Center for Opportunity- No Cost Green House Call

-For seven weeks each summer, Rising Sun employs youth age 15 to 22 and trains them to serve communities across the Bay Area with free 'green house calls'.
+For seven weeks each summer, Rising Sun - Center for Opportunity employs youth age 15 to 22 and trains them to serve communities across the Bay Area with free 'green house calls'.
 At each green house call they check the home for efficiency, install free energy and water-saving equipment, and provide personalized recommendations for further savings.
 The program is free and no income qualification required.
-Only available for those living in single family homes and 2-4 plexes.
+Only available for those living in single family homes and multi-family units.

 Bay Area Regional Energy Network (BayREN)- Home+ Upgrade Incentive